Ski: 2020-2021 Armada ARG II, 187 cm

 (1) We doubt the ARG II is going to be great on firm snow, but one of our main questions is just how deep it has to be to warrant breaking out this super-fat ski?

 (2) What about other consistent, forgiving snow conditions like slush and corn?
-Would the ARG II be fun in those conditions?
+Is the ARG II fun in those conditions?

 (3) Given its progressive mount point, what kind of stance(s) will the ARG II demand?

 (4) How noticeable will the ARG II’s hefty weight be?

 (5) How does the ARG II compare to other superfat skis, and what about the ski that spawned all of them — the Volant Spatula?

 Bottom Line (For Now)

 While more and more companies are trimming down their pow skis, it’s cool to see Armada giving the proverbial middle finger to convention and trends and bringing back their ridiculously big, rockered, and tapered pow ski.
 The new ARG II now stands out more than the original ever did before, and we’re eager to get it out as soon as possible.
 We’ve sent the ARG II up to reviewer Paul Forward in Alaska, and we’ll report back as soon as he’s able to get time on it.

 [Editor’s Note: While we still need to answer a few remaining questions, our reviewer Paul Forward has been getting time on the ARG II, and we wanted to share what he’s learned so far.]